Gleejr/post-install-config/README.md

 <h3>Configure Departments</h3>
 <p>
-5. In the admin panel, in the agents tab click departments and add a new department.
+5. In the admin panel, navigate to the 'Agents' tab, click on 'Departments,' and add a new department.
 </p>
 <p>
 <img width="964" alt="Screen Shot 2023-11-17 at 10 53 40 PM" src="https://github.com/Gleejr/post-install-config/assets/148407820/d661d400-93a4-46a1-b53f-33091138948a">